Understanding the __utmz Google Analytics Cookie 1

 Do bear with me through this post, I will get a bit technical.
-In case if you do understand a bit of PHP, you will enjoy this post even more … if not, well then just keep this information with you for now, it will come to your aid sometime later when you would be talking to your developers!
+In case if you do understand a bit of PHP, you will enjoy this post.
+For now, just keep this information with you, it will come to your aid sometime later when you would be talking to your developers!

 Some Cookie Basics first